MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/device-control-report.md

 The **View details** button shows more media usage data in the **Device control report** page.

-The page provides a dashboard with aggregated number of events per type and a list of events and shows 500 events per page, but Administrators can scroll down to see more events and can filter on time range, media class name, and device ID.
+The page provides a dashboard with aggregated number of events per type and a list of events and shows 500 events per page, but if you're an administrator (such as a global administrator or security administrator), you can scroll down to see more events and can filter on time range, media class name, and device ID.

 > [!div class="mx-imgBorder"]
 > :::image type="content" source="images/Detaileddevicecontrolreport.png" alt-text="The Device Control Report Details page in the Microsoft 365 Defender portal" lightbox="images/Detaileddevicecontrolreport.png":::